BLKSerene/Wordless/doc/doc.md

 All statistics are grouped into 5 tables for better readability: Readability, Counts, Lexical Diversity, Lengths, Length Breakdown.

 - **3.1.1 Readability**<br>
   Readability statistics of each file calculated according to the different readability tests used.
-See section [4.4.1 Measures of Readability](#doc-4-4-1) for more details.
+See section [4.4.1 Readability Formulas](#doc-4-4-1) for more details.

 - **3.1.2 Counts**<br>
   - **3.1.2.1 Count of Paragraphs**<br>